GoogleChromeLabs/psi/README.md

 ## Usage

-Note: By default we recommend using the `nokey` option to test-drive PageSpeed Insights.
-This doesn't require any extra work on your part nor an API key.

 When using this module for a production-level build process, registering for an API key from the [Google Developer Console](https://developers.google.com/speed/docs/insights/v1/getting_started#auth) is recommended.

 ```js